-Highlighted in orange are countries that have implemented a levy on sugary products.
+Highlighted in bright orange are countries that have implemented a levy on sugary products.
+Highlighted in light orange are countries that will be implementing a levy on sugary products within the next year.

 The World Health Organization recommends limiting the intake of free sugars to maximum 10% of total energy intake, and even better, to less than 5%.
 In most countries average consumption is significantly higher.
 Intake of sugar-sweetened beverages is associated with an increased risk of obesity, diabetes, dental caries and cardiovascular disease.
 Excessive consumption therefore also imparts a substantial burden on health systems.